WSIX-FM

-WSIX-FM (97.9 MHz, "The Big 98") is a radio station licensed to serve Nashville, Tennessee.
-Owned by iHeartMedia, the station broadcasts a country music format.
-WSIX's studios are located in Nashville's Music Row district and the transmitter site is in Forest Hills, Tennessee.
+WSIX-FM (97.9 FM, "The Big 98") is a commercial radio station in Nashville, Tennessee, broadcasting a country music format.
+It is owned by iHeartMedia with studios in Nashville's Music Row district.
+WSIX-FM is the flagship for The Bobby Bones Show, heard on scores of country radio stations in the U.S. and Canada in morning drive time.